Semrush helps you:

 Your other option is to optimize your page around a short tail or “Medium tail” keyword.
 Then, incorporate long tail keywords into your content.

-For example, I recently published this list of my favorite free SEO tools.
+For example, I published this list of my favorite free SEO tools.

-Obviously, I used on-page SEO to optimize my page around my main keyword: “free SEO tools”.
+Obviously, I used on-page SEO to optimize my blog post around my main keyword: “free SEO tools”.

-But I also sprinkled in long tail keyword phrases into my content.
+But I also sprinkled in long tail keyword phrases into this piece of content.

 Backlinko – SEO Tools – Phrases